 In line with the findings of this study, an observational study by Duarsa et al. reported that the majority of patients (33.3%) suffered from penoscrotal-type hypospadias (Wirya et al., 2016).
 Similar results were also reported by Aulia et al. in 2019 that the penoscrotal hypospadias type was the most frequently identified type during the five years of the study, namely 48.6%, and midshaft (14.9%) (Aulia et al., 2020).
 The existing findings may differ due to 1) the level of complexity of the disease, 2) the type of hospital where the research is conducted, and 3) existing comorbidities (Aulia et al., 2020).
 A study from Africa stated that the level of complexity of procedures and patient comorbidities also increased in tertiary-level hospitals (Gama et al., 2022).

-4.2 The Mean Changes in Penile Morphology Before and After Testosterone Administration

 Several anatomical parameters that reflect growth, and development, and are of importance in meatal reconstruction surgical procedures include stretched penis length (SPL), width of the glans penis, and width of the urethral plate.
 SPL was measured in flaccid, stretched, and extended penis positions.
 In this study, there was a significant difference in the increase in SPL length (p = 0.001), glans diameter (p <0.001), and urethral plate width (p = 0.020) compared to their size before giving Testosterone injection.
 Similar results were reported by Godse et al. who reported a significant increase in the length of the SPL as well as the diameter of the glans and base of the penis compared to their size before administration of hormonal therapy (Godse et al., 2022).
 Several other studies with different designs also reported results that were in line with this study, namely that in both parenteral (intramuscular) and topical administration of testosterone therapy, there was a significant increase in size regardless of the difference in the route of testosterone administration.
 (Babu & Chakravarthi, 2018; Kaplan, 2008) Sembiring et al. in their systematic review stated that the size of the penis (shaft and glans) of patients undergoing hypospadias reconstruction significantly increased starting from eight weeks (two months) to four months after administration of testosterone, both parenteral and topical (Sembiring & Sigumonrong, 2021).